rhondabacher/methylscaper/README.md

 Note: on Ubuntu, users may need to install libgsl via:
 `sudo apt-get install libgsl-dev`

 The following packages are required for methylscaper.
-If installation fails, you may need to manually install using 'install.packages' or 'BiocManager::install'.
+If installation fails, you may need to manually install the dependencies using the function 'install.packages' for CRAN packages or 'BiocManager::install' for Bioconductor packages.

 * CRAN packages: shiny, shinyjs, shinyFiles, seriation, seqinr, Rfast, data.table
 * Bioconductor packages: BiocParallel, Biostrings, SummarizedExperiment

 For any other installation issues/questions please leave a message on our [Github Issues](https://github.com/rhondabacher/methylscaper/issues).